Constantine Esperovich Beloselsky-Belozersky: Biography

 He was born on 16 June 1843 to Prince Esper Alexandrovitch Beloselsky-Belozersky and Elena Pavlovna Bibikova (1812–1888).
 He received education at home and entered into service in the Chevalier Guard Regiment on 9 December 1861.
 Beloselsky-Belozersky held the ranks of Lt.
 Col. Army (1882), Colonel (1884), Major-General (1894), Lieutenant-General (1906) and Adjutant General (1906).

-In 1866-1868 he served as adjutant chief of police.
+From 1866 to 1868, he served as adjutant chief of police.
 In 1868 Beloselsky-Belozersky retired, but in 1877 he returned to service.
 He served as ADC to the Chief of Staff of the Guards Corps (1877-1881).

 Beloselsky-Belozersky participated in the Russo-Turkish War of 1877-1878.
 In 1881 he was for a short time adjutant to the Tsarevich, the future Emperor Alexander III.

 In 1895 he went to the reserve, and in 1896 returned to service in the rank of major general on enrolling in a retinue of His Imperial Majesty.
 He was a member of the Board of the Main Directorate of horse breeding.

 According to the newspaper "Vedomosti Exchange", in 1908 the Prince converted from Orthodoxy to Catholicism.

 Beloselsky-Belozersky retired from service on 16 April 1917 due to illness.

 After the Revolution he emigrated to France.

 Beloselsky-Belozersky died on 26 May 1920 in Neuilly-sur-Seine.